jamesqquick/jamesqquick-site/src/data/posts/2. How I Prepare For Talks/how-i-prepare-for-talks.md

 After you've got your content prepared, you have to practice.
 This means talking through the ENTIRE deck presenting it out load either to yourself or a real person.
 If you have someone with speaking experience, ask them for help!

-By practicing a few times, you'll gain a couple of benefits.
+By practicing a few times, you'll gain a few benefits.

 - Become less dependent on slides
 - Transitions become more comfortable
 - Nail your timing (you might have to add or cut content)

-After you've practiced, make any chances in content to make sure things fit well and **then practice again** :)
+After you've practiced, make any changes in content to make sure things fit well and **then practice again** :)

-## Interact with the Audience
+## Interacting with the Audience

 There's nothing more awkward than the few minutes before a talk starts.
 You've got a room full of people who don't know each other that well, and don't know what to do.
 I take advantage of this and engage with the audience to try and fill that silence.
 Basically, I embrace that awkwardness :)